fmohiudd/World_Weather_Analysis/README.md

 - We created a latitude and longitude pairs for each of the four cities.

 - We made a directions map between the four cities and saved the figure (shown in Fig 4 below).
-The directions is for driving for the convenience of the traveler.
+The directions is for _Driving_ for the convenience of the traveler.

 <img src ="Vacation_Itinerary/WeatherPy_travel_map.png">